oddworks3d/Plasma-Rifle/README.md

 After selecting the correct device from the list of devices, hit the `Install Plasma Rifle Code` button to begin installing.

-If nothing fails and there are no errors you're done!
+If nothing fails and there are no errors, you're done!
 Enjoy!

 ## Troubleshooting